Daniel-Berresheim/QuickImgShare/README.md

 * png support
 * download individual images
 * download albums
-* refactor structure with design patterns in mind, split of features
+* refactor structure with design patterns in mind
 * general code rework

 Open Bugfixes/Issues:
-* Should not reuse HttpClient
 * Dragging wrong file type on the application results in error

-How to get info on where to upload it to? session id in config?
+* Gitignore does not work, should ignore bin and obj